harbour/core/contrib/hbfbird/readme.txt

 This work is not finished yet.
 It's planned to be similar to Harbour TMysql routines.

 The Class implementation has no all implementation like TMysql has, because Firebird it's diferent.
-For example, you can't navigate in records like Mysql do, ex: Getrow( number of row ), in firebird you can just go forward.
+For example, you cannot navigate in records like Mysql do, ex: Getrow( number of row ), in firebird you can just go forward.

 TODO: